Composite bonding is one of the most popular cosmetic dental treatments in London – but it isn’t the right solution for everyone.

 Orthodontics first → minor composite bonding for refinement

-That combination often produces more stable long-term results than even the best composite bonding treatment alone.
+That combination often produces more stable long-term results than trying to disguise alignment issues with composite bonding alone.

 For cost comparison: Bonding vs Invisalign Cost Guide